 It's such a simple idea but it looks so effective.
 When it comes to herb garden ideas the best thing is to use your imagination and come up with something that suits your style.

 A design like this could also be a great way to zone an open-plan space in your home.
 An indoor garden planted up with lots of useful and tasty herbs definitely gets our vote.

 What herbs can be grown together?

-Mint should always be grown in its own container, even if it's in the ground, as it's a prolific grower so can smother other herbs.
-By keeping it contained you will give a helping hand to your other herbs.
+Mint should always be grown in its own container, even if it's in the ground, as it's a prolific grower and can smother other herbs.
+By keeping it contained, you will give a helping hand to your other herbs.

 How do you start a herb garden for beginners?

 Herbs are so much easier to grow than many other plants, demanding little but giving so much in return.
 Anyone can do it, whatever the size of your outdoor space.

 Start off by growing herbs on a small scale with a collection of pots on the windowsill or include them in your patio gardening ideas.

 Herbs take up much less time and space than vegetables, can be picked pretty much constantly throughout the year, and rarely need watering because so many of them thrive in hot, dry conditions.

 Look at the space you have available and decide on the herbs you are most likely to use.
 If you have just a few pots on a sunny patio, your choice of herbs will differ from someone planning a larger herb garden.